MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 To get started with Cisco DNA positioning, the MapsIndoors SDK offers all the required building blocks without any external dependencies.

-The Position Provider implementation exists at the customer application level, and needs to implement the PositionProvider interface from the MapsIndoors SDK.
-The MapsIndoors SDK can then utilize the positioning results yielded from the given Position Provider, by setting the Position Provider with `MapControl.setPositionProvider(PositionProvider)`.
+The Position Provider implementation exists at the customer application level, and needs to use the `PositionProvider` interface from the MapsIndoors SDK.
+The MapsIndoors SDK can then use the positioning results given by the Position Provider when setting the Position Provider with `MapControl.setPositionProvider(PositionProvider)`.

 ### Floor Mapping